7 Historically-Inspired Spice Pairings to Elevate Steak with Green Pepper Sauce for Home Cooks

 • Add a pinch of smoked paprika to your dry rub before grilling

-• Stir crushed green peppercorns into the sauce at the end of cooking
+• Stir crushed green peppercorns into the sauce during the final minute of cooking to preserve volatile oils

 Smoked paprika rubbed steak with sauce